tumble1999/savaslabs.github.io/_services/testing.md

 layout: default
 title: Automated Testing
 summary: |
-  Testing.
-Every site needs it, but all too often in the industry this comes down to a time-consuming and tedious process of manually clicking through pages on the site.
+  Repetitive tasks are done best by our robot friends, so we let them.
+Automated tests are baked into our development process so that every change we make is verified against the integrity of the entire system.
+Some of the technologies in our toolbox are [Behat](http://behat.org), [PHPUnit](http://phpunit.de), [CasperJS](http://casperjs.org) and others, and integrate them with [Jenkins](http://jenkins-ci.org) and [Travis](http://travis-ci.org).
 icon: "fa-check-circle-o"
-weight: 7
+weight: 9

 ---

-Testing.
-Every site needs it, but all too often in the industry this comes down to a time-consuming and tedious process of manually clicking through pages on the site.

-The Savas team takes a different approach.
-We use automated tests in [Behat](http://behat.org), [PHPUnit](http://phpunit.de), [CasperJS](http://casperjs.org) and others, and integrate them with [Jenkins](http://jenkins-ci.org) and [Travis](http://travis-ci.org).
-We pride ourselves on delivering stable, secure, and tested code.